andrewheberle/simpleservice/README.md

 ## Example

-As an example, your command may only need to a `Run` method as it may not rely on any command-line flags, which would look something like this:
+As an example, your command may only need to implement a `Run` method as it may not rely on any command-line flags, which would look something like this:

 ```go
 package main